Frequently Asked Questions

 9. How long will it take me to get my degree?

 The M.S.
 Health Law is a 2-year program.
 Approximately a year-and-a-half will be spent taking classes.
 The final six months will be spent working on an Individual Research Project.
-Students may also attend part time (one course per term), however this will delay completion of the program to three to four years, since all courses are only offered one time per year.
+Students may also attend part time (one course per term), however this will delay completion of the program to three to four years.

 10. Can I work while I earn my degree?